F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/existing_stack/README.md

 }
 ```
 ### Changing the BIG-IP Configuration utility (GUI) port
-Depending on the deployment requirements, the default managament port for the BIG-IP may need to be changed.
+Depending on the deployment requirements, the default management port for the BIG-IP may need to be changed.
 To change the Management port, see [Changing the Configuration utility port](https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-0-0/2.html#GUID-3E6920CD-A8CD-456C-AC40-33469DA6922E) for instructions.<br>
 ***Important***: The default port provisioned is dependent on 1) which BIG-IP version you choose to deploy as well as 2) how many interfaces (NICs) are configured on that BIG-IP.
 BIG-IP v13.x and later in a single-NIC configuration uses port 8443.
 All prior BIG-IP versions default to 443 on the MGMT interface.<br>
 ***Important***: If you perform the procedure to change the port, you must check the Azure Network Security Group associated with the interface on the BIG-IP that was deployed and adjust the ports accordingly.

+### Sending statistical information to F5
+All of the F5 templates now have an option to send anonymous statistical data to F5 Networks to help us improve future templates.
+None of the information we collect is personally identifiable, and only includes:

+- Customer ID: this is a hash of the customer ID, not the actual ID
+- Deployment ID: hash of stack ID
+- F5 template name
+- F5 template version
+- Cloud Name
+- Azure region
+- BIG-IP version
+- F5 license type
+- F5 Cloud libs version
+- F5 script name

+This information is critical to the future improvements of templates, but should you decide to select **No**, information will not be sent to F5.

 ## Security Details <a name="securitydetail"></a>
 This section has the code snippet for each the lines you should ensure are present in your template file if you want to verify the integrity of the helper code in the template.